rwcitek/data.science/_slides/data_science.md

 ----

 ## Take home messages
-- assume your data is garbage
+1. assume your data is garbage
-- be familiar with data technologies
+1. be familiar with data technologies
   - Python + modules
   - Docker
   - dsub
   - cloud services
-- talk with your customers
+1. talk with your customers
   - early and often
-- glimps into what a Data Science is
+1. glimps into Data Science

 ----